Brecon Circular via Y Gaer Battle and Pen Y Crug Walk

 A shortcut cuts the long ascent to Battle Hill and the remaining short walk still provides an interesting introduction to the area with its rivers, woods and views from the Pen-y-crug hillfort site.

 An extension through the Priory Groves Woodland Gorge, starting from the cathedral, and going up the Honddu valley, is a fascinating excursion up this lovely gorge, which – in parts – is almost alpine in character, despite being only a stone’s throw from the town centre.
-This can also be done as a (very short but rewarding) standalone walk.
+This can also be done as a (short but rewarding) standalone walk.

 Walk Options

-A Shortcut from Battle to Pen-y-crug (entirely on tarmac) cuts out 4.7 km/2.9 mi and 156m ascent/descent (rated 3/10).
+A Shortcut from Battle to Pen-y-crug (entirely on tarmac) cuts 4.7 km/2.9 mi and 156m ascent/descent (rated 3/10).

 An Extension at the end through the Priory Grove Woodland Gorge and along the River Honddu adds 4.3 km/2.7 mi.